puppetlabs/puppet-docs/source/windows/installing.markdown

 Once the installer finishes:

-* Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes; you can now assign classes to the node on your puppet master or console server.
+* Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes.
+You can now assign classes to the node on your puppet master or console server.
 Puppet agent can be started and stopped with the Service Control Manager or the `sc.exe` utility; see [Running Puppet on Windows][running] for more details. <!-- todo link to anchor -->
-* The Start Menu will contain a Puppet folder, with shortcuts for running puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
+* The Start menu will contain a Puppet folder, with shortcuts for running puppet agent manually, for running Facter, and for opening a command prompt for use with the Puppet tools.
 See [Running Puppet on Windows][running] for more details.
-The Start Menu folder also contains documentation links, which may have brought you here.
+The Start menu folder also contains documentation links, which may have brought you here.

     ![Start Menu icons][startmenu]